Marmaduke Gwynne: Conversion

-This Gwynne was converted to Methodism and became an active supporter of the evangelist Howell Harris in 1737.
+Gwynne was converted to Calvinistic Methodism and became an active supporter of the evangelist Howell Harris in 1737.
 The family story is that Gwynne went to listen to Harris in the role of an investigating magistrate.
 He took along a copy of the Riot Act, the reading of which was a necessary preliminary to dispersing an assembly thought contrary to public order, but with the need to presume innocence he first listened to one of his sermons.
 Gwynne was an immediate convert and invited Harris back to his house to eat that evening.
 When Gwynne returned his wife refused to eat with the stranger.
 His eleven-year-old daughter, Sally (baptised Sarah), was intrigued but Theophilus Evans was completely unimpressed and within two years he had moved away from his erstwhile benefactor.

 In 1738 Gwynne was offering Harris the use of valuable books in Welsh and he was seen as amongst the first members of the gentry in Wales to openly declare their support for this religious revolution.
 Meanwhile, only his daughter shared his spiritual confidence in his household.

 Harris was arrested in January 1741 when it was claimed that he and his followers had broken into a celebration by force of arms and then one of Harris's men had then assaulted a Justice of the Peace when he had arrived to arrest him.
 When the case came to court, Harris refused a lawyer and this obliged Gwynne to appear on his behalf.
 However, when Harris walked from the court he was seized by a mob intent on murder.
 Gwynne and his brother, Roderick Gwynne of Glanbrân, were able to avert a lynching.
 Gwynne was able to use his skill and influence to avoid a custodial sentence, but Harris had to take a fine for a reduced charge of "behaving in a riotous manner".